 A sprain is an injury to a ligament.
-Ligaments are strong tissues around joints which attach bones together.
+Ligaments are strong band-like structures around joints which attach bones together.
 They give support to joints.
-A ligament can be injured, usually by being stretched during a sudden pull.
+A ligament can be injured, usually by being over-stretched during a sudden pull.
 The ligaments at the side of the ankle are the ones most commonly sprained.

-A damaged ligament causes inflammation, swelling, and bleeding (bruising) around the affected joint.
-Movement of the ankle joint is painful when you have a sprained ankle.
+A damaged ankle ligament causes inflammation, swelling, and bleeding (which shows as bruising) around the affected joint.
+Moving of the joint is painful.
 The picture shows a badly sprained ankle with fairly extensive bruising.

 - Grade I - mild stretching of the ligament without joint instability.

-- Grade II - partial rupture (tear) of the ligament but without causing joint instability (or with mild instability of the joint).
+- Grade II - partial tear (rupture) of the ligament but without joint instability (or with mild instability).

-- Grade III - complete rupture (tear) of the ligament with instability of the joint.
-Sometimes this is simply called a severe ankle sprain.
+- Grade III - a severe sprain - complete rupture of the ligament with instability of the joint.

 What is the aim of treatment?